Dorudon: Description

 Dorudon was a medium-sized whale, with D. atrox reaching 5 m in length and 1–2.2 MT in body mass.
 Dorudontines were originally believed to be juvenile individuals of Basilosaurus as their fossils are similar but smaller.
 They have since been shown to be a different genus with the discovery of Dorudon juveniles.
-Although they look very much like modern whales, basilosaurines and dorudontines lacked the 'melon organ' that allows their descendants to use echolocation as effectively as modern whales.
+Although they look very much like modern whales, basilosaurines and dorudontines lacked the melon organ that would allow their descendants to use echolocation as effectively as modern whales.
 Like other basilosaurids, their nostrils were midway from the snout to the top of the head.